Check out our interactive map and get the big picture of where we’re making a difference across our shorelines

 A University for All

 Sound Waters University (SWU) is the premier educational event sponsored by Sound Water Stewards.
 Since the early 1990’s, Sound Waters Stewards has presented SWU every year on the first Saturday of February.
 The ever-popular event offers a wide range of collegiate level courses to the public.
 Attendees choose from a variety of emerging topics taught by select volunteer professionals.
 Some speakers may offer scientific information on climate change, marine animals, and coastal geology.
 Others may discuss local history, the culture of the Coast Salish Peoples, and much more.
 No one needs prior knowledge to attend.
 SWU encourages those with an interest in and a passion for the Salish Sea and its inhabitants to enroll.

-Sound Waters University is the primary fundraising event for the nonprofit Sound Water Stewards.
+Sound Waters University is an important fundraising event for the nonprofit Sound Water Stewards.
 It requires a fee or scholarship to register.
-The funds raised support the mission of Sound Water Stewards and the activities of its volunteers and staff.
+The funds raised support the mission of Sound Water Stewards.